YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 <br>

 ![siyavula_project_1](images/siyavula_project_2.PNG)
-:-: Figure 2.
-Respondents and Performance by Year and Quarter:-:
+:Figure 2.
+Respondents and Performance by Year and Quarter:

 <br>

-Figure 2 shows the number of respondents and their corresponding performance by year and quarter.
+Figure 2 shows the number of respondents and their corresponding performance by Year and Quarter.
 The baseline assessment, on which this project was based, was administered in 2022, hence 2022 having the highest number of respondents.
-This number of respondents was compared to that of previous years.
-The average performance across quarters and years shows that students get 70% of the questions correctly on average with a notable 19% drop in performance in 2022, as can be seen on the line chart in the figure above.
+This number of respondents was compared to those of previous years.
+The figure shows that the learners' average performance in the baseline assessment hovers around 70%, which shows that students get 70% of the questions correctly on average, with a notable 19% drop in performance in 2022, as can be seen on the line chart.

+It can equally be seen that the number of respondents keeps increasing over the years, which indicates that more users keep interacting with the online learning platform.

 <br>
 <br>

 ![siyavula_project_1](images/siyavula_project_3.PNG)
-:-: Figure 3: Performance by Quintile.
+                                                      Figure 3: Performance by Quintile.

 <br>